 Jobim’s place on the beach is easy to find: Take a late-afternoon walk along Ipanema beach and you’re sure to see it: A statue honoring Brazilian singer-composer Antonio Carlos ‘Tom’ Jobim at the Zona Sul beach where it all began for the Bossa Nova beat back in 1958.

-Located midway along Ipanema’s stretch of sun-soaked sand – and situated casually upon its black and white tiled mosaic sidewalk – the 200-kilo bronze statue depicting Jobim with a guitar slung over his shoulder to mark the 20th anniversary of Jobim’s passing.
+You’ll see it where Apoador ends and where Ipanema’s stretch of sun-soaked sand begins: situated casually upon its black and white tiled mosaic sidewalk – the 200-kilo bronze statue depicting Jobim with a guitar slung over his shoulder to mark the 20th anniversary of Jobim’s passing.

 “I chose to represent a young and handsome Tom Jobim showing him at the peak of his success in the 1960s,” said sculptor Christina Motta.
 “The photo which acted as an inspiration is significant in that it was from the time when he and Vinicius de Moraes had just finished a symphony in Brasilia,” Motta added.

-Jobim, who had Rio de Janeiro’s international airport named after him in 1999, is considered one of Brazil’s greatest musicians, having composed hundreds of songs and released more than 50 albums, and is Brazil’s only songwriter to be included in the Songwriter’s Hall of Fame.
+Antônio Carlos Brasileiro de Almeida Jobim, also known as Tom Jobim, is considered one of Brazil’s greatest musicians, having composed hundreds of songs and released more than 50 albums, and is Brazil’s only songwriter to be included in the Songwriter’s Hall of Fame.

 What do you think?
-Will you be making plans to have your picture taken with Antonio Carlos Jobim?
+Will you be making plans to find Jobim’s place on the beach and have your picture taken with the Man from Ipanema?